5.3. GPU and CUDA Boundaries

 native kernels for layout, broadcasting, reductions, and fused model specific operations.

-The FNO Burgers example is a good example of this boundary.
+The FNO Burgers example is exactly why this distinction matters.
+The mathematical operation is spectral convolution, the practical implementation uses cuFFT, and the proof story needs to know which part is spec and which part is runtime agreement.
 The portable CPU path keeps a dense DFT reference implementation.
 CUDA mode uses a fused real-FFT spectral convolution:

 Runtime.Autograd.Cuda.Tape.spectralConv1dRfft